danen580/ICAapi/README.md

     ICAapi.items #return all unchecked items in all shoppinglists ICAapi.lists #returns the names of all the shopping lists you have ICAapi.items_in_list(list_name) #returns all the items of that specified shopping list

+Based on the great work to map out the api by [ica-api](https://github.com/svendahlstrand/ica-api)